-The pricing for Top Hat is as follows:

-Single semester \$26 Full year \$38 Life Time \$75
+The pricing for Top Hat is \$26 for a single semester, \$38 for a full year, and \$75 for a lifetime subscription

 Once you pay for a membership you are entitled to use TopHat for as many courses as you need.
 There are a variety of courses at Hunter College that use this technology.
 Consider whether any of your current or future courses will use this technology before you decide which option to purchase.